Skip to content ↓

 At Cardinal Heenan we support our students in finding meaningful work experience placements.
 Work experience is an opportunity for young people to gain an insight into the world of work, and to help them prepare for the responsibilities and opportunities of adult life.

-We expect all of our Year 10 students to go on their work experience placement in the last two weeks of term.
+All of our Year 10 students will take part in a work experience placement during the last two weeks of term.

-This years work experience is Monday 7th July - Friday 18th July 2025.
+Next years work experience is Monday 6th July - Friday 17th July 2026.

 Arranging a work experience placement